Can Psychological Problems Cause ED And Libido Problems?

 Depression can be caused by a number of different factors.

-It can be caused by a traumatic or negative event that happened earlier in life, it can be caused by self-esteem problems or feeling inadequate, by an ongoing negative family situation, loss of a family member or friend, social problems, medical condition, etc.
+It can be caused by a traumatic or negative event that happened earlier in life, it can be caused by self-esteem problems or feeling inadequate, by an ongoing negative family situation, loss of a family member or friend, social problems, medical conditions, etc.

 Depression is characterized by feeling sad, empty and without hope.
 In some cases, this emotional sadness is accompanied by physical discomfort.